Seiko Matsuda: 2009–2014

-In June 2011, she released her forty-fifth original album Cherish, fully produced and written by Seiko herself.
-Unlike the previous albums, it has no singles to be released before and after and includes 10 newly written songs.
-The album debut at number 10 on the Oricon Weekly Charts.
-It has become her first album in 6 years to debut at Top 10 in Oricon Weekly Charts.
-On the same month, Seiko has launched concert tour "Seiko Matsuda Concert Tour 2011 Cherish" which lasted until August.
-In September 2011, she was invited to perform in American music producer Quincy Jones's concert at the Hollywood Bowl in Los Angeles.
-In November 2011, she released her seventy-sixth single Tokubetsu na Koibito, fully written and produced by Mariya Takeuchi.
+In June 2011, she released her forty-fifth original album "Cherish", produced and written by Seiko herself.
+Unlike the previous albums, it had no singles released before or after and includes 10 newly written songs.
+The album debuted at number 10, the tour starting the same month.
+The "Seiko Matsuda Concert Tour 2011 Cherish" lasted until August.
+In September, she was invited to perform in American music producer Quincy Jones's concert at the Hollywood Bowl in Los Angeles.
+In November, she released her seventy-sixth single "Tokubetsu na Koibito", fully written and produced by Mariya Takeuchi.
 This is the first time in about 26 years that a female artist provided lyrics and music for Seiko.
-The single debut at number 14 on the Oricon Weekly charts and sold over 2,8k copies.
-On the same month, she released her fiftieth home-video release, which includes footage from the live tour held on the same year and made appearance on the new year television program Kohaku for the 16th time as well as for the first time in 2001.
+The single debuted at number 14.
+The same month, she released her fiftieth home-video release, which includes footage from the live tour and made appearance on Kohaku for the 16th time, the first time since 2001.
 Instead of performing her original song, she covered Kyu Sakamoto's Sukiyaki along with her daughter Sayaka.

-In May 2012, Seiko released her seventy-seventh single Namida no Shizuku, written and produced by herself.
+In May 2012, Seiko released her seventy-seventh single "Namida no Shizuku", written and produced by herself.
 It served as an image song to the movie Chronicle of My Mother.
-The single debut at number 20 on the Oricon Weekly Charts and sold over 800k copies.
-After one month in June, she released her forty-sixth original album Very Very, produced by herself and co-written with Ogura.
-The album debut at number 9 on the Oricon weekly charts and charted for 4 weeks.
-On the same month, Seiko launched concert tour "Seiko Matsuda Concert Tour 2012 Very Very" which lasted until August.
+The single debuted at number 20 and sold over 800,000 copies.
+One month later, she released her forty-sixth original album "Very Very", produced by herself and co-written with Ogura.
+The album debuted at number 9 on the Oricon weekly charts and charted for 4 weeks.
+The same month, the "Seiko Matsuda Concert Tour 2012 Very Very" followed, which lasted until August.
 In September 2012, Seiko has performed as a guest vocalist on the album "Esprit De Four" by the contemporary Jazz super-group Fourplay.
-In October 2012, Seiko made special guest appearance on the live event Tokyo Jazz 2012 along with Bob James.
-In November 2012, she released her fifty-second home video release, which includes footage from the live tour held on the same year.
+In October 2012, Seiko made special guest appearance at "Tokyo Jazz 2012" along with Bob James.
+In November 2012, she released her fifty-second home video release, which includes footage from the live tour.